 After developing a strong base of knowledge in computer science I felt confident enough to start specialising in a language.
 At the time (late 2015) I decided learning Java would make me the most employable.
-After getting an internship and then a permanent position as a software engineer I decided to specialise in the language.

 I have included my recommendations in Learn Java with these resources.

 Before deciding to change careers (late 2015) I did an Android course just for fun.
 I started building apps in my free time when I started my first permanent job as a software engineer (mid 2016) until I changed to another company in mid 2017.

 I have included my recommendations in Learn Android with these resources.